 Dividend income is recognised when the right to receive income is established.
 Usually, this is the ex-dividend date for quoted equity securities.
-Dividends are presented in net trading income, net income from other financial instruments at FVTPL, or other revenue based on the underlying classification of the equity investment.
+Dividends are presented in net trading income, net income from other financial instruments at fair value through profit or loss (FVTPL), or other revenue based on the underlying classification of the equity investment.